OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

     or observe terms of use.

 No single available taxonomic source meets all five requirements.
-The NCBI taxonomy has good coverage of OTUs, but its taxonomic coverage is limited to taxa that have sequence data in GenBank.
-On the other hand, traditional all-life taxonomies such as Catalogue of Life, IRMNG, and GBIF meet the taxonomic coverage requirement, but miss OTUs from our input trees matching taxa lacking a proper description and Linnaean name, and their higher-level taxonomy is often not phylogenetically informed.
-At the very least, Open Tree needs to combine an NCBI-like sequence-aware taxonomy with a traditional broad taxonomy.
+The NCBI taxonomy has good coverage of OTUs, and is open, but its taxonomic coverage is limited to taxa that have sequence data in GenBank.
+Traditional all-life taxonomies such as Catalogue of Life, IRMNG, and GBIF meet the taxonomic coverage requirement, but miss many OTUs from our input trees, and their higher-level taxonomies are often not as phylogenetically informed or resolved as the NCBI taxonomy.
+At the very least, Open Tree needs to combine an NCBI-like sequence-aware taxonomy with a traditional broad taxonomy that is also open.

 These requirements cannot be met in an absolute sense; each is a 'best effort' requirement subject to availability of project resources.